Find what you’re looking for!

 Anyway, back to the carnal commandment idea referring to mortality: I’m pretty sure the entire chapter holds up this idea, argues for it even, especially: “23 And they truly were many priests, because they were not suffered to continue by reason of death: 24 But this man, because he continueth ever, hath an unchangeable priesthood.
 25 Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.”

 One more thing of interest: It seems to me that the entirety of Hebrews 7 is a defense to the Hebrews of how in the world Jesus could be our high priest since He wasn’t in the Levitical priesthood.
 Because God is righteous and His Law is righteousness (Psalm 119:72), the Hebrews were well aware that God wouldn’t break His own righteous commandments.
 (That would make Him unrighteous.)
-They wanted to know why Paul claimed that a member of the tribe of Judah could suddenly be our high priest.
+They wanted to know why the author of Hebrews claimed that a member of the tribe of Judah could suddenly be our high priest.
 Do you see how they were testing what he taught against the OT, to see if his doctrine was true?
 If he had been teaching something not in accordance with scripture, they would have had to throw out his doctrine (as would we).
-Turns out, there’s an easy explanation: Paul’s answer is not that the Law was annulled.
+Turns out, there’s an easy explanation: the author’s answer is not that the Law was annulled.
 He argues that Jesus can be our high priest without breaking the Law.
 In fact, he says in Hebrews 8:4 that if Christ had stayed on earth, He could not legally be our high priest.
 In order to be an earthly priest, you must be of the Levitical line.
 In the Millennial Reign, I believe that the sacrificial system (Zech 14, Isaiah 56) will be reinstated and ministered by the Levites: “For thus says the LORD, ‘David shall never lack a man to sit on the throne of the house of Israel; and the Levitical priests shall never lack a man before Me to offer burnt offerings, to burn grain offerings and to prepare sacrifices continually.'”
 Jeremiah 33:18

-Now why would Paul need to prove that Jesus could legally be our high priest?
+Now why would the author of Hebrews need to prove that Jesus could legally be our high priest?
 Because the Law is very much still in effect (righteousness is still righteousness) and obviously applies to Christ, who is the embodiment of righteousness.
 Christ, being the Word made flesh, never broke Torah in His existence, and He’s not about to start now.
 He is the same yesterday, today, and forever.
 Instead, Paul’s argument is that the order of Melchizedek precedes the Levitical order, and that Melchizedek’s order is the true order in heaven, the Levitical order being only a shadow of the reality.
 Both orders can co-exist, the perfect one in heaven and the figure of the heavenly one on earth.

 “For this Melchisedec, king of Salem, priest of the most high God, who met Abraham returning from the slaughter of the kings, and blessed him;